 Dispelling Some Myths: Viking Horned Helmets

-Taking a closer look at the example, I have no idea why the child model is holding what looks suspiciously like an ancient Greek xiphos, a sword with a distinctive leaf-shaped blade.
-I'm equally bemused by the furry leggings which, I suppose, are trying to be leg bindings.
+Taking a closer look at the example, we have no idea why the child model is holding what looks suspiciously like an ancient Greek xiphos, a sword with a distinctive leaf-shaped blade.
+We are equally bemused by the furry leggings which, we suppose, are trying to be leg bindings .
 But why fur?
 While it is not improbable, leg bindings of the period were typically long strips of woollen cloth (roughly 10cm wide) worn wound about the lower leg from the ankle to the knee.
 Reminiscent of the puttees worn by soldiers in World War One (and later), such winingas provided support and protection for the lower leg.
-Unlike the cloak shown which would offer little protection from the elements, but I digress.
+Unlike the cloak shown which would offer little protection from the elements, but we digress.

 The biggest complaint about such costumes, and the popular images of Viking warriors in general, are the horned helmets.
 WHY!?
 Practicalities aside for one moment, there is simply no evidence that Vikings wore horned helmets.
 Nothing like them have ever been discovered in any archaeological dig.
 Warriors who could afford them certainly wore helmets; the simplest would have been skullcaps designed to protect the head from an impact.
 But sporting a pair of horns on your helmet in battle would not have been helpful if opponents were striking at you with clubs, swords or axes.
 The horns themselves could act to funnel a blow straight onto the head - hardly a good idea.
 Moreover, in close combat, the horns could used to grapple the opponent, pulling them off balance or snapping a neck - if the helmet was secured by a chinstrap.

 Metal helms of several types were all fairly similar in principle being made from bands of metal forming a framework typically in-filled by riveted metal panels.
-Such helmets are often referred to by the Germanic term "Spangenhelm".
+Such helmets are often referred to by the Germanic term 'Spangenhelm' .
 Sometimes a nasal would be included to protect the face, often as an extension of the framework although it could be added separately.
 Older spangenhelms often include cheek flaps made from metal or leather.
 Spangenhelms may incorporate mail as neck protection, thus forming a partial aventail.
-A few of the earlier Anglo-Saxon and Viking spangenhelms had spectacle like eye-protection, and are thus sometimes called "spectacle helmets".
+A few of the earlier Anglo-Saxon and Viking spangenhelms had spectacle like eye-protection, and are thus sometimes called 'spectacle helmets'.
 Others include a full face mask.
-Both the spectacle helmets and those with a full face mask seem to have become obsolete by the eighth century in Britain.
+Both the spectacle helmets and those with a full face mask seem to have become obsolete by the 8th-century in Britain.

 The spangenhelm provided effective protection while being relatively easy to produce.
 The weakness of the design lay in its jointed construction and its partial head protection.
 The spangenhelm was replaced by similarly shaped helmets made with a one-piece, conical skull.
 These forms are typically known as nasal helms to distinguish them from the earlier spangenhelm.
 So, for most warriors of the period, whether Angle, Saxon, Jute, Dane, Norwegian or indeed Norman, the good ol' nasal helm (pictured right) was the helmet of choice - and no horns!